 Moms differ in how much milk they can store in their breasts.
-Moms with a larger storage capacity may be able to go longer periods without feeding, than moms with smaller storage capacity, but they each make the same amount of milk in 24 hours.
+Moms with a larger storage capacity may be able to go longer periods without feeding than moms with smaller storage capacity, but they each make the same amount of milk in 24 hours.
 Moms with larger storage capacities make milk more slowly but can store more milk.
 Moms with smaller storage capacities make milk more quickly but store less.
 It is not possible to know by looking at a mom’s breasts to know what her storage capacity will be.
 Moms with a smaller storage capacity must remove milk frequently to maintain an adequate milk supply.
 When breast-milk remains in the full breast, a signal is sent that slows the production of milk.

-If your baby is not transferring milk well, it is important to express milk in order to keep up your supply.
-The best way to maintain a milk supply if baby isn’t transferring milk is to use a hospital grade electric pump.
+If your baby is not swallowing well and softening your breasts, it is important to express milk in order to keep up your supply.
+The best way to maintain a milk supply if baby isn’t removing milk is to use a hospital grade double electric pump.
 Milk should be removed by baby or pump at least 8-10 times per day.
-Mom can visit, http://newborns.stanford.edu/Breastfeeding/ and view the video, “maximizing milk production” to learn hands on pumping techniques in order to maximize pumping efficiency.Your milk can stay at room temperature for up to 6 hours so it is not necessary to wash the pump parts after each expression.
+You can visit, http://newborns.stanford.edu/Breastfeeding/ and view the video, “maximizing milk production” to learn hands on pumping techniques in order to express more milk.Your milk can stay at room temperature for up to 6 hours, so it is not necessary to wash the pump parts after each expression.
 You can leave the pump parts together for 2-3 expressions (no more than 6 hours total) and then wash the parts.
-This is especially helpful at night so that you don’t have to immediately wash pump parts or refrigerate your expressed milk at night.
+This is especially helpful at night so that you don’t have to immediately wash pump parts or refrigerate your expressed milk.
 You can also bag and refrigerate flanges, bottles and tubing after expressing milk to increase the time between washing parts.
 Be sure to wash the pump parts thoroughly when you do wash and sanitize them once a day.

-© 2012 Laura Spitzfaden, IBCLC Feed the Baby LLC
+© 2012 Laura Spitzfaden, IBCLC revised 2014 Feed the Baby LLC